iaditya91/GalleryApp/README.md

 # GalleryApp
-This is a gallery web application built using mern stack
+This is a gallery application built using mern stack